Manaslu Circuit Trek - 12 Days

 • Mobile Network: Available

-Tilje is the last village on the Manaslu Circuit Trek that’s connected by road.
-It is a small village consisting of 30-40 houses and people following Buddhism as well as Hinduism.
 There’s also a gompa and health post in the village.
-Most of the trekkers reach Tilje by around 3 PM, stop their trek here, take a rest for this day and the next day, make preparations to drive back to Kathmandu or Pokhara.
+Most of the trekkers reach Tilje by around 3 PM, stop their trek here, take a rest for the day and the next day, and make preparations to drive back to Kathmandu or Pokhara.

 Max.
 Altitude: 2,300mMeals: Breakfast- Lunch- DinnerAccommodation: Teahouses